jdario9912/jdario9912/README.md

 * Linux
 * Figma

-Technologies I'm learning:
+:wrench: Technologies I'm learning:

 * Go
 * Postgresql
 * NestJs

-If you want to work with me, send me an email to joeldario9912@gmail.com or contact me by my Linkedin account.
+If you want to work with me, send me an email to joeldario9912@gmail.com or contact me by my [LinkedIn](https://www.linkedin.com/in/joel-develop) account.

 ---